-Whether you’re just starting out with a vegan lifestyle or you’ve never known any other way of life, knowledge is the key to successfully living out your ethics in every way.
-Gluten-free Vegan diets are healthy, satisfying, affordable, and easy to follow.
+Whether you’re just starting out with a vegan lifestyle or you’ve never known any other way of eating, knowledge is the key to successfully living out your ethics in every way.
+Gluten-free vegan diets are healthy, satisfying, affordable, and easy-to-follow.
 If you want to protect your health, treat animals humanely, and live in an eco-friendly way veganism is the way to go.

 The days of the meat-based fitness diet are over, but that doesn’t mean you have to turn to dairy to get the fuel you need to gain mass and improve your overall physical fitness.
 Whey protein is commonly suggested for vegetarians, but there are even more plant-based options available for vegans who want to use protein powders as part of their fitness diet strategy.